anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-* Certificate Response (6): This MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs.
+* Certificate Response (6): This MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs and any additional trust anchors.

 * Certificate Confirm (7): An optional confirmation sent after the requested certificate has been received and validated.
-  It contains a positive or negative confirmation by the pledge to the PKI whether the certificate was successfully enrolled and fits its needs.
+  If sent, it MUST contain a positive or negative confirmation by the pledge to the PKI whether the certificate was successfully enrolled and fits its needs.

 * PKI/Registrar Confirm (8): An acknowledgment by the PKI
   that MUST be sent on reception of the Cert Confirm.

-The generic messages described above may be implemented using any certificate enrollment protocol that supports authenticated self-contained objects for the certificate request as described in {{req-sol}} and tunneling over TLS.
+The generic messages described above may be implemented using any certificate enrollment protocol that supports authenticated self-contained objects for the certificate request as described in {{req-sol}}.
 Examples are available in {{exist_prot}}.

 Note that the optional certificate confirmation by the pledge to the PKI